mahimrahman/MonHeure-Mobile-App/README.md

 - Use TypeScript strict mode for better code quality
 - Test on both iOS and Android regularly
 - Clear cache when experiencing unexpected behavior
+- Monitor performance with React DevTools Profiler
+- Use `console.log` sparingly in production builds

 ## 🎨 Design Philosophy